 Katy joined Matrix as a trainee in October 2020.
 In her first two seats she assisted in a wide range of public, employment, and equality matters.
 From April 2021, she will undertake a seat in competition and commercial law with Nicholas Gibson.

-Katy completed her first seat under the supervision of Sarah Hannett.
-She assisted in a variety of public, education, and equality matters including:
+Katy’s first seat was with Sarah Hannett QC.
+Katy assisted in a variety of public, education, and equality matters including:

 Katy’s BPTC was supported by five scholarships, including the Bedingfield Scholarship from Gray’s Inn, and advocacy and academic excellence scholarships from BPP University.
 She holds a BA Jurisprudence (First Class) and Bachelor of Civil Law (with Distinction) from the University of Oxford.
 At Oxford, Katy was an academic excellence scholar of New College and was awarded the Law Faculty Prize for the BCL Private Law and Fundamental Rights module.